A Comparative Study on How Data Normalization Affects Zero-Shot Generalization in Time Series Foundation Models: Experiments and Results

-Even though in \textsc{RevIN} paper~\cite{kim2022revinn} two out of the three baselines they tested their method on—Informer~\cite{zhou2021informer} and SCINet~\cite{liu2022scinet}—already use dataset-level standardization and reported that adding \textsc{RevIN} (i.e., the hybrid method) improved performance significantly, those experiments were conducted on dataset-specific models.
-In our setting, a single TSFM is pretrained on a multi-dataset corpus, and the benefit virtually vanishes: the three mean/std-based methods—RevIN, Hybrid, and Standardization—differ by at most $0.04$ MASE in ZS and $0.01$ MASE in ID on average, this can suggest that, for data normalization in TSFMs, the choice of normalization statistics (mean–std vs.\ alternatives) has a greater impact on performance than the scope at which the statistics are computed.
-However we still see that \textsc{RevIN} is the most efficient choice out of the six compared methods, because it achieves the same top accuracy without any dataset-level preprocessing.
-Eliminating that full-corpus pass—and the duplicated, standardized copies it would create—is a significant saving when pretraining TSFMs on large, diverse dataset collections. \textsc{RevIN} instead computes window-level statistics online, giving it the best accuracy-efficiency trade-off.
-This advantage holds once each architecture design and optimization objective is adapted to instance normalization (Sections~\ref{ssec:tsfm}~-~\ref{ssec:pretrain}): \textsc{RevIN} is the best ZS performer for MOIRAI (1.09 MASE), GTT (1.03), and LightGTS (1.11) establishing it as the most efficient go-to for ZS generalization.
+Even though in \textsc{RevIN} paper~\cite{kim2022revinn} two out of the three baselines they tested their method on—Informer~\cite{zhou2021informer} and SCINet~\cite{liu2022scinet}— already use dataset-level standardization and reported that adding \textsc{RevIN} (i.e., the hybrid method) improved performance significantly, those experiments were conducted on dataset-specific models.
+In our setting, a single TSFM is pretrained on a multi-dataset corpus, and the benefit virtually vanishes: the three mean/std-based methods—RevIN, Hybrid, and Standardization—differ by at most ±0.03 MASE in ZS and ±0.02 MASE in ID on average, this can suggest that, for data normalization in TSFMs, the choice of normalization statistics (mean–std vs.\ alternatives) has a greater impact on performance than the scope at which the statistics are computed.
+However we still see that \textsc{RevIN} is the most efficient choice out of the mean/std-based normalization methods: it matches their accuracy without a full‑corpus pass for dataset‑level standardization—and the duplicated, standardized copies it would potentially create—which is a significant saving especially for foundation models pretrained on massive amounts of data. \textsc{RevIN} instead computes window-level statistics online, giving it the best accuracy-efficiency trade-off.
+This advantage holds once instance normalization utilization is adapted to each architecture design and optimization objective (Sections~\ref{ssec:tsfm}~-~\ref{ssec:pretrain}): \textsc{RevIN} is the best ZS performer for MOIRAI (1.09 MASE), GTT (1.03), and LightGTS (1.11) establishing it as the most efficient go-to for ZS generalization.